 Q. What is Cisco DNA Center?

-® Software-Defined Access (SD-Access), automatically provision through Cisco DNA Automation, virtualize devices through Cisco Network Functions Virtualization (NFV), and lower security risks through segmentation and Encrypted Traffic Analytics (ETA).
-Furthermore, Cisco DNA Assurance collects streaming telemetry from devices around the network and uses AI and machine learning to help ensure alignment of network operations with business intent.
-In doing this, Cisco DNA Assurance optimizes network performance, enforces network policies, and reduces time spent on mundane troubleshooting tasks.
-The Cisco DNA Center Platform provides 360-degree extensibility with a broad ecosystem of partners and Independent Software Vendors (ISVs) that allow you to make your network agile and fully in tune with your business priorities.
-Cisco’s DNA Center is the only centralized network management system to bring all of this functionality into a single pane of glass.
+® Software-Defined Access (SD-Access), automatically provision through automation, virtualize devices through Cisco Network Functions Virtualization (NFV), and lower security risks through segmentation and Encrypted Traffic Analytics (ETA).
+Furthermore, through its assurance capabilities, Cisco DNA Center collects streaming telemetry from devices around the network and uses AI and machine learning to help ensure alignment of network operations with business intent.
+In doing this, Cisco DNA Center optimizes network performance, enforces network policies, and reduces time spent on mundane troubleshooting tasks.
+Cisco DNA Center also provides 360-degree extensibility with a broad ecosystem of partners and Independent Software Vendors (ISVs) that allow you to make your network agile and fully in tune with your business priorities.
+Cisco DNA Center is the only centralized network management system to bring all of this functionality into a single pane of glass.

 Q. What is Cisco’s vision behind Cisco DNA Center?